Edge Tessellation and Stamp Foldings Puzzles

+We remark that edge tessellations represent 3 of the 17 symmetry types of wallpaper patterns.
+Using the labeling defined in \cite{Ma}, general (non-square) rectangles generate patterns of type $pmm;$ isosceles right triangles and squares generate patterns of type $p4m$; and the other six polygons in Theorem \ref{one} generate patterns of type $p6m.$

+Here are some explicit algorithms for folding the sheets of stamps in Figure 1 into packets of single stamps.
+Assume that $T$ is generated by one of the four non-obtuse polygons identified in Theorem \ref{one}.
+Choose an infinite strip $S$ of minimal width bounded by parallel perforation lines $l$ and $m,$ and \textquotedblleft accordion-fold\textquotedblright\ $T$ onto $S,$ i.e., fold along $l$ then along $m$ so that $S$ has four leaves configured as a \textquotedblleft w\textquotedblright, then fold again along $l$ and again along $m$ so that $S$ has eight \textquotedblleft zig-zag\textquotedblright leaves, and continue in this manner indefinitely.

+Choose a stamp $P$ in $S.$ If $P$ is a rectangle, accordion-fold $S$ onto $P.$ If $P$ is a right triangle, $P$ together with some subset of its images tessellate a rectangle $R$ of minimal area contained in $S,$ so accordion-fold $S$ onto $R,$ then fold $R$ onto $P.$ If $P$ is an equilateral triangle, two of its edges lie in the interior of $S.$ Label these edges $a$ and $b;$ then its third edge $c$ is contained in the boundary of $S.$ Let $S_{1}$ and $S_{2}$ be the subsets of $S-P$ bounded by $l,$ $m,$ and $a,$ and by $l,$ $m,$ and $b,$ respectively.
+Fold $S_{1}$ along $a,$ then along $c,$ then along $b,$ and continue in this manner indefinitely to form an infinite \textquotedblleft spiral\textquotedblright; similarly, fold $S_{2}$ along $b,$ then along $c,$ then along $a,$ and continue indefinitely.

+On the other hand, if $T$ is generated by an obtuse polygon $G,$ it has a $3$-center $C$ shared by three copies of $G$.
+Since the interior angle of $G$ at $C$ is bisected by a line of symmetry $l,$ which contains an edge of some copy of $G,$ folding along $l$ creases the stamp $G.$ Thus $T$ is not suitable for stamp folding puzzles, and we have established Frederickson's conjecture:

+\begin{theorem} The edge tessellations suitable for stamp folding puzzles are generated by the four non-obtuse polygons indicated in Theorem \ref{one}. \end{theorem}

-\begin{theorem} A polygon generating an edge tessellation is exactly one of the following: An equilateral, $30$-right, isosceles-right, or $120$-isosceles triangle, a rectangle, a $60$-rhombus, a $60$-$90$-$120$-kite, or a regular hexagon. \end{theorem}
+To summarize, we have proved that a polygon generating an edge tessellation is one of the following eight types: a rectangle; an equilateral, $60$-right, isosceles right, or $120$-isosceles triangle; a $120$-rhombus; a $60$ -$90$-$120$ kite; or a regular hexagon.
+Of these, the four non-obtuse polygons generate tessellations suitable for stamp folding puzzles; this establishes Frederickson's Conjecture.
+Our proof of Frederickson's Conjecture exhibits explicit algorithms for folding the sheets of stamps in Figure 1 into packets of single stamps.

+\textbf{ Acknowledgements. }We wish to thank Andrew Hall and Joshua York for enthusiastically sharing their creative ideas in the early stages of this project, Natalie Frank for sharing her thoughts on stamp folding algorithms, and Andrew Baxter, Deirdre Smeltzer, Jim Stasheff and Doris Schattschneider for offering many helpful editorial suggestions.